 Gradually you can increase the length of the dog tunnel until you finally get it expanded to its full length.
 After doing this in a straight pattern for a little while, you can then begin to set up the tunnel in different shapes, with bends or curves, which is how the tunnels will be set for competition.
 At each step in the process, you'll want to send your dog using the command you've created, so that you get used to a routine.

 The tunnels are made from flexible material that gives as the dog runs through it to avoid injury.
-You can find both training and competition quality tunnels at most retail pet supply stores or online through sites like Amazon and Affordable Agility.
+You can find both training and competition quality tunnels at most retail pet supply stores or online.
 You'll want to be sure that your tunnel is large enough for your dog to fit through comfortably and has no loose or jagged parts that he can get snagged on.

 Because some dogs actually favor the tunnel, it is often set up in competition beside more difficult obstacles like the A-frame in order to force the dog to concentrate and avoid going off course.
 This can make the dog tunnel a challenge even for owners with enthusiastic dogs.
 For more timid dogs, the challenge is getting him over his anxiety about entering the small, enclosed space.